tes/big-red/readme.md

 ------|------------
-name|This is the name you can use to later retrieve the data loaded by it. retriever|This is the function that will retrieve the data from the remote data source, it needs to respond with next(err, data) - where data is the data that will be cached in memory. trigger|This is the function that will be executed to determine if the cache should be refreshed, it needs to respond with next(err, true|false) where the second parameter is true if the data should be refreshed. fn|A list of helper functions that will be bound to the data and exposed on the resultant cache object under the fn map. interval|Optional - ms interval between running the trigger to check for changes, defaults to 1 minute.
+name|This is the name you can use to later retrieve the data loaded by it. retriever|This is the function that will retrieve the data from the remote data source, it needs to respond with next(err, data) - where data is the data that will be cached in memory. poller|This is the function that will be executed to determine if the cache should be refreshed, it needs to respond with next(err, true|false) where the second parameter is true if the data should be refreshed. fn|A list of helper functions that will be bound to the data and exposed on the resultant cache object under the fn map. interval|Optional - ms interval between running the poller to check for changes, defaults to 1 minute.

 ### Data in first tick